VioletShirokuma/NodeTaker.github.io/README.md

 ![GitHub Logo](/Screenshot1.png)

 <h2>Instructions:</h2>
-Fork or download this project - open server.js file, and run the command "node server.js" -- head to the local host and utilize the app!
+Fork or download this project - open server.js file, navigate to the proper directory in your Terminal, and run the command "node server.js" -- head to the local host and utilize the app!

 <h2>Utilizations:</h2>